smching/DIY-8x8x8-RGB-LED-cube/README.md

 http://www.kevindarrah.com

-I only modified the hardware but leaving the software (source code) intact.
+This project only modified the hardware but leaving the software (source code) intact.
 All the source code is available in Kavindarrah's website.

 Documentation is available at  http://ediy.com.my/index.php/projects/item/135-diy-8x8x8-rgb-led-cube